Top Stories

 He missed the first 19 games of the season while recovering from offseason wrist surgery to repair a torn ligament that plagued him during the franchise’s run to the NBA title.

-This season, Williams is averaging 17.5 points, 4.7 rebounds and 5.4 assists per game while shooting 47.9% overall.
+Williams entered the game averaging 17.5 points, 4.7 rebounds and 5.4 assists per game while shooting 47.9% overall.

 Information from The Associated Press was used in this report.